nancyweibe/chakra-ui/jekyll/_posts/2021-06-11-8-films-brilliantly-set-in-a-single-location.md

 ## Down There in Heaven

-*Directed by Felix Schäfer / 2018 / 82 mins / Germany*
+*Directed by Felix Schäfer / Comedy / 2018 / 82 mins / Germany*

 **Synopsis:** Six men meet at a surprise party.
 A note left behind reveals that they are part of a therapeutic intervention.
 Reluctantly, they surrender to their destiny and embark on a journey to explore their own selves.